On the $p$-adic theory of local models: v-sheaf theory

-One of the main features of kimberlites is that, as with formal schemes, they come with a notion of tubular neighborhoods (or completion at a point). \begin{definition}[{\cite[1.4.24]{Gle20}}] Given a $\pi$-adic kimberlite $X$ and a locally closed subset $S\subset |X^{\on{red}}|$, we define $\widehat{X}_{/S}$ as the v-sheaf making the following diagram Cartesian
+One of the main features of kimberlites is that, as with formal schemes, they come with a notion of tubular neighborhoods (or completion at a point). \begin{definition}[{\cite[4.18]{Gle20}}] Given a $\pi$-adic prekimberlite $X$ and a locally closed subset $S\subset |X^{\on{red}}|$, one defines $\widehat{X}_{/S}$ as the v-sheaf making the following diagram Cartesian: